STUDENT FINANCIAL SERVICES FAQS

 How do I complete the Financial Responsibility Statement?

-Students agree to the Financial Responsibility Statement each semester with an electronic agreement through their MyUWF page.
+Students agree to the Financial Responsibility Statement each semester with an electronic agreement through their MyUWF in My Messages.

 When is the statement effective?

-The Financial Responsibility is required each term beginning Fall 2014.
+The Financial Responsibility is required each term prior to registration.
 The statement is applicable only for the term for which it is signed.